JhumanJ/GuerillaMail/README.md

 # GuerillaMail
-A PHP wrapper for the GuerillaMail API.
+A Laravel wrapper for the GuerillaMail API.

 Strongly inspired from this [python wrapper](https://github.com/ncjones/python-guerrillamail/) by **ncjones**.